kospex/kospex/docs/git-twin.md

 That's our definition.
 When we have a twin, we can analyse the code and history of changes "locally".
 A twin allows for different methods of filesystem analysis, but still being able to see developers work (commits and changes) and the time series nature of changes.

-This idea has been adapted from, a "ditial twin".
+This idea has been adapted from, a "digital twin".

 _A digital twin is a virtual representation of an object or system designed to reflect a physical object accurately.
 It spans the object's lifecycle, is updated from real-time data and uses simulation, machine learning and reasoning to help make decisions._